Client Confidentiality and New Beginnings

 Who Does HIPAA Apply To?

 According to the privacy rule, HIPAA applies to health plans, health care clearinghouses, and certain healthcare providers.
-It also applies to business associates that may work with these groups.
+It also applies to business associates who may work with these groups.

 A healthcare provider includes